 Curiously, “Just Around the Riverbend” suggests a theme that would have worked so much better for the movie: How does a person and a society face the headwinds of inevitable and unceasing change?
 But somewhere in the revisions, this thread lost its way.

 Nearly as jarring as the aggressive soapboxing is the movie’s inability to weave in its comic relief.
-Though some of the gags with the raccoon and pug and hummingbird are quite fun, they feel like they’re in the wrong movie (a problem that would sting even worse in Disney’s next feature).
+Though some of the gags with the raccoon and pug and hummingbird are quite fun in isolation, they feel like they’re in the wrong movie (a problem that would sting even worse in Disney’s next feature, The Hunchback of Notre Dame).

 Beyond the visuals, what works best in the movie are some of the encounters between Pocahontas and John Smith; the physical stalking a nice metaphor for romantic tension.
 If Pocahontas had been a dedicated romantic drama, it might have been a masterpiece even in spite of its abhorrent ahistoricity.